HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_06/Exercise_06_34/Exercise_06_34.md

 Note however that recursion would never terminate if called with a negative integer and eventually cause a stack overflow.

 But there exists no factorial for negative integers anyway, so this is not really an problem.
-If this was real production code so should this function be able to handle calls with negative input by for example throwing an exception.
+If this was real production code so should this function be written to be able to handle illegal calls with negative input, by for example throwing an exception.